carueda / tscfg 1.2.0

 int port = cfg.endpoint.interface_.port;

-An object reference will never be null (or Optional.empty()) (None in Scala) if the corresponding field is required according to the specification.
+An object reference will never be null (or Optional.empty()) (None in Scala) if the corresponding field is required according to the schema.
 It will only be null (or Optional.empty()) (None in Scala) if it is marked optional with no default value and has been omitted in the input configuration.

 For Scala the generated code looks like this and an example of use like this.